abelsj60/my-site/app/data/the-story/story-chapter-three.md

 The young man tensed for an unwinnable fight.

 And then the air between them blurred.
 A fairy was flying at breakneck speed, fist extended, ready to deliver a magical punch.
-It landed in an explosion of light.
+It landed with an explosion of light.

 The Jinni's face tightened, then scrunched with annoyance.